PouyaData/pouyadata.github.io/src/content/blog/2025_32/index.md

 ![Princess Bride](./images/princessbride4.jpg)

-Last week, I interviewed my 47th "AI Engineer" of the month.
+Last week, I advised my umpteenth "AI Engineer" of the month.
 When I asked them to show me something they'd built with AI, they pulled up ChatGPT and typed a prompt.
 That was it.
 That was their demonstration of AI engineering expertise.

 "You keep using that word," I wanted to say, channeling my inner Inigo Montoya.
 "I do not think it means what you think it means."